 #7 – What’s The Best Way To Fertilize Hibiscus?

 If your Chinese Hibiscus plants are outdoors in the ground, use a fertilizer injector attached to your watering hose.

 This type of device can work well with a drip style watering system.

 Alternately, fertilize by hand by mixing up your fertilizer solution in a watering can.

-Fertilize after watering your plants thoroughly to avoid burning the roots.
+Fertilize after watering your plants thoroughly to avoid burning the healthy roots.

 If keeping up with Hibiscus fertilizing is more complicated than you thought, purchase time-released Hibiscus fertilizers you place in the soil once every three or four months.

-Remember not to use a time-released fertilizer during the winter months.
+Remember not to use a time-release fertilizer during the winter months.